-Navigating the complexities of capital planning in large urban school districts requires strategic foresight and innovative solutions to ensure optimal use of resources.
+Navigating the complexities of capital planning for large urban school districts requires strategic foresight and innovative solutions to ensure optimal use of resources.

 Large urban school districts face many challenges that can complicate capital planning.
 These districts often serve diverse populations with varying needs, which requires dynamic and flexible resource allocation.
 Additionally, aging infrastructure, fluctuating student enrollment, and budget constraints complicate the planning process.